 Ozawa Boarding House/ Obayashi Employment Agency and Joyce Boarding House/ Ozawa Residence

 In 1914, Tsyua and Sukesaka Ozawa purchased a recently-built home at 564 N Virgil Avenue.
 564 Virgil, and the next-door property at 560 Virgil, were part of a nascent Japanese community known as the Madison/ J Flats neighborhood in East Hollywood.
 Sukesaka and Tsyua Ozawa were part of the first waves of migration of Issei, first generation Japanese immigrants, to arrive in Los Angeles.
-First congregating in Little Tokyo in the late nineteenth century, by the 1910s Japanese immigrants began to form residential enclaves throughout the city.
+First congregating in Little Tokyo in the late nineteenth century, Japanese immigrants began to form residential enclaves throughout the city to start families.

 As migration to the Madison/ J Flats neighborhood swelled in the 1920s, the Ozawas and their next-door neighbor at 560 Virgil Ave converted their homes into a boarding house.
 Boarding houses were popular as affordable residences for Japanese immigrants and often doubled as employment agencies.
 They served as places of community connection and cultural expression in an era where Japanese Americans were excluded from many parts of white Los Angeles.